-Toxic waste Kills 3 in Ondo forest reserve – The Sun Nigeria
+Toxic waste kills 3 in Ondo forest reserve – The Sun Nigeria

 Bamigbola Gbolagunte, Akure

-Three persons were last week killed by toxic waste discharged into a pit in Omotosho forest reserve by a Chinese manufacturing company (WeWood company) in Okitipupa Local Government Area of Ondo State.
+Three persons were last weekend killed by toxic waste allegedly discharged into a pit in Omotosho forest reserve by a Chinese firm (WeWood Company) in Okitipupa Local Government Area of Ondo State.

 A source gave the names of the casualties as Akinmusire Monday, Samuel Louis and Ododolewa Adebowale.

-The trio were said to have gone to the forest reserve to fell trees and cut them to size for sale.
+The trio were said to have gone to the forest reserve to cut trees for sale.

-Louis, a father of four children, was a contractor who deals in wood, while Akinmusire, a father of five children, was an operator of the saw machine used in cutting tree to sizes, while Adebowale, who is writing the ongoing West African Senior School Certificate Examinations(WASSCE), was a helper.
+Louis, a father of four children, was a contractor who deals in wood, while Akinmusire, a father of five children, was an operator of the saw machine used in cutting trees, while Adebowale, who is writing the ongoing West African Senior School Certificate Examinations, was a helper.

-It was gathered that Louis hired the duo and went to fell trees in the forest reserve, but unfortunately they never returned home again to their Akinfosile community also in Okitipupa Local Government Area.
+It was gathered that Louis hired the duo, but unfortunately they never returned home to their Akinfosile community, also in Okitipupa council.

 An account by Monday’s younger brother, Akinmusire Emmanuel, revealed that the victims went to the forest to cut trees as usual, but when they didn’t return at the normal time, they decided to look for them in the forest.